 - Unreasonable court forced mediation

 - 12 signs that pro se litigants need an advocate

 - How the advocate becomes the legal game changer

 - What to do if you don’t have a certified ADA advocate

 - What to do if the court denies your accommodations request

 Here’s a preview of this webinar:

-In this webinar, you’ll learn the tools you need so you can stay focused and fight for your rights.
-Protect yourself, deflect verbal attacks in court and stay mentally tough during the litigation.
-And learn how to use the ADA so you can get a fair hearing.
+When you go to court with a narcissist, you need to stay focused and fight for your rights.
+Learn to protect yourself, deflect verbal attacks in court and stay mentally tough during the litigation.
+And use the ADA so you can get a fair hearing.

 Surviving Court when You’re Traumatized – $50